 To test the control side:

 Remove the relay and check for ground at pin 85 socket.
-If no ground, test with ignition “On”.
+If there is no ground, test with ignition “On.”
 If the ground is present for two seconds – your relay is controlled/switched by the PCM on the ground side.

-Test for power at pin socket 86 – If no power, turn ignition “On.”
+Test for power at pin socket 86 – If there is no power, turn the ignition “On.”
 If power is present for two seconds – your relay is controlled/switched by the PCM on the power side.

 After identifying if your PCM is controlling the ground side or power side, it’s a ton easier to narrow down the missing circuit.
 Verify you have both ground and power circuits.
 If not, chase whichever circuit you’re missing.